IsnTkinter/tkinter_doc/caw.rst

         To change the position of the currently selected text, use this method in combination with the select_adjust, select_from, and select_to canvas methods (q.v.).

-.. py:method:: select_item()
+.. py:method:: Canvas.select_item()

         If there is a current text selection on this canvas, return the object ID of the text item containing the selection.
 If there is no current selection, this method returns None.

-.. py:method:: select_to(oid, specifier
+.. py:method:: Canvas.select_to(oid, specifier)

         This method changes the current text selection so that it includes the select anchor and the position given by specifier within the text item whose object ID is given by oid.
-For the values of specifier, see the canvas insert method above.
+For the values of specifier, :py:meth:`~Canvas.insert` see the canvas insert method above.

-.. py:method:: tag_bind(tagOrId, sequence=None, function=None, add=None)
+.. py:method:: Canvas.tag_bind(tagOrId, sequence=None, function=None, add=None)

         Binds events to objects on the canvas.
 For the object or objects selected by tagOrId, associates the handler function with the event sequence.
 If the add argument is a string starting with '+', the new binding is added to existing bindings for the given sequence, otherwise the new binding replaces that for the given sequence.